carfreesc/carfreesc.github.io/notes/gettingaround.md

 # Bus service

-CATA provides a variety of bus routes around town, as well as CATAGO! and CATARIDE paratransit to fill in the gaps in the bus system.
+CATA provides a variety of bus routes around town, as well as CATAGO and CATARIDE paratransit to fill in the gaps in the bus system.
 The basic fare is $2.20 for a ride; you can pay cash or buy tokens at various locations around town and campus.
 Many of the apartment complexes provide passes to residents.
 It is also possible to buy passes directly.
 These are very expensive -- you basically break even if you commute by CATA twice a day every weekday and come out ahead only if you use the bus even more than that.
 If you are a PSU faculty, staff, or graduate student, and you agree to forego having a good parking spot on campus, you can participate in the RidePASS program and get a pass at a more reasonable rate, subsidized by PSU.

 All CATA buses and CATAGO vehicles have easy-to-use bicycle racks on the front that can accommodate any standard bike.
 Combining a bus trip with a bike ride greatly expands the area you can easily reach, and it's worth getting in the habit of using these racks.